Labhraidh Loingseach: Exile and return

-The Lebor Gabála Érenn says Labraid was exiled overseas, and after thirty years made peace with Cobthach and was given the province of Leinster.
+According to the Lebor Gabála Érenn, Labraid was exiled overseas, and after thirty years made peace with Cobthach and was given the province of Leinster.
 Various versions of the story of Labraid's exile are told.
-In one, a prose tale in the Book of Leinster, Cobthach holds an assembly in Tara, and asks who the most generous man in Ireland is.
-His poet, Ferchertne, and harper, Craiftine, immediately answer "Labraid", so Cobthach exiles the three of them from his court.
-They take refuge with Scoriath, king of the Fir Morca in Munster.
-Scoriath has a daughter, Moriath, who falls in love with Labraid, but her mother always sleeps with one eye open to keep an eye on her.
-Craiftine plays a slumber-strain on his harp to put her completely to sleep, and Labraid spends the night with Moriath.
-When her mother wakes up she realises what has happened, Labraid confesses and the pair are married.
-With the help of Scoriath's army and Craiftine's harp, Labraid invades Leinster, and makes peace with Cobthach.
+In one, a prose tale in the Book of Leinster, Cobthach held an assembly in Tara, and asked who the most generous man in Ireland is.
+His poet, Ferchertne, and harper, Craiftine, immediately answered "Labraid", so Cobthach exiled the three of them from his court.
+They took refuge with Scoriath, king of the Fir Morca in Munster.
+Scoriath had a daughter, Moriath, who fell in love with Labraid, but her mother always slept with one eye open to keep an eye on her.
+Craiftine played a slumber-strain on his harp to put her completely to sleep, and Labraid spent the night with Moriath.
+When her mother woke up, she realised what has happened, Labraid confessed and the pair are married.
+With the help of Scoriath's army and Craiftine's harp, Labraid invades Leinster, and made peace with Cobthach.

 Geoffrey Keating tells a different story.
 After spending some time with Scoriath in Munster, Labraid goes to the continent, where he gains great fame as the leader of the bodyguard of the king of France, who is related to Labraid's grandmother, Cessair Chrothach (who was the daughter of a king of the Franks according to the Lebor Gabála).
 Moriath, hearing of his great deeds, falls in love with him from a distance.
 She writes a love song for him, and sends Craiftine to Gaul to sing it to him.
 Labraid is delighted with the song, and decides to return to Ireland and reclaim his territory.
 The king of France equips him with ships and 2,200 men.
 His followers are known as Laigin after the broad blue-grey iron spearheads (láigne) they use.
 T. F. O'Rahilly attempted to explain the confusion over the location of Labraid's exile by suggesting that the name Fir Morca, a people located in Munster in the Book of Leinster account, was a corruption of Armorica in north-west France.

 The peace between Labraid and Cobthach broke down.
 The Lebor Gabála says there was war between them.
 In the tale in the Book of Leinster, Labraid invites Cobthach, along with thirty kings of Ireland, to visit him, and builds an iron house at Dind Ríg to receive them, which takes a year to build.
 Cobthach refuses to enter the house unless Labraid's mother and jester go in first.
 They do so.
 Labraid serves his guests food and ale, and chains the house shut.
 With the aid of 150 pairs of bellows, he burns the house down, and Cobthach and 700 of his men, along with Labraid's mother and jester, are roasted to death.
 The jester had been promised that his family would be freed, and Labraid's mother was happy to die for the sake of her son's honour.